ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-09-vanilla-es6-twitch-channel-app.md

 * User Story: I will see all application information in a responsive way on a laptop, high res display, iPhone, iPad and Galaxy S5.

 * User Story: The page weight inclusive of JS, CSS, images, fonts will be less than 500kb.
-(Kicked ass on this one - total average page weight is 394kb!)
+(Kicked ass on this one - total average page weight is 394kb - with no build tool compression!)

 Technology Choices: